PinkB4tman/QueryWatch/README.md

 # QueryWatch
-A tool to detect changes in a GraphQL api where introspection is enabled.
+A repository to detect changes in a GraphQL api's where introspection is enabled.

+Curent GraphQL api endpoints
+- hackerone.com/graphql